ramakatta/device_driver/kernel_modules/khello/ReadMe.md

-This is just a basic linux device driver.
+This is just a basic linux kernel module.
 This kernel module will print some debug messages at the init and exit time.
 This module also prints information about process.
 Prints data from task_struct data structure

 To insert module in the kernel: